-How to do Triceps Dips?
+How to do Bench Dips?

-- Push back to the starting position, but notice that now your elbows are not locked(nearly Straight).
+- Push upwards to the starting position, then slowly lower your body until your elbows are at right angles.

 - Sets: 3